wodby/docs/stacks/containers.md

+# Containers

+Infrastructure provided by Wodby is powered by docker containers.
+Our light-weight containers in most cases are based on <a href="http://alpinelinux.org" target="_blank">Alpine Linux</a>.

 # Accessing containers

 Some of the containers have SSH access, some of them not.
 If a container has SSHd, just copy and execute SSH command from `[Instance] > Stack > [CONTAINER]` page.